dinanathsj29/npm-node-package-manager-tutorial/README.md

 ### 1. Local Packages

-- Local Packages are `installed within the current project/application directory` where one will be executing the `npm install` command and will be accessible by `only current project/application`.
+- Local Packages are `installed within the current project/application directory` where one will be executing the `npm install` command and will be accessible by `only current project/application`
-- If any package required or makes sense `only to a specific project/application` than it is advisable to install the package locally in the current project folder.
+- If any package required or makes sense `only to a specific project/application` than it is advisable to install the package locally in the current project folder

 > **Syntax**: `npm install <package_name>` OR `npm i <package_name>`